 Peter Jones holds a Ph.D. in War Studies from Kings’ College, London, and an MA in War Studies from the Royal Military College of Canada.
 Before joining the University of Ottawa, he served as a senior analyst for the Security and Intelligence Secretariat of the Privy Council of Canada for 7 years and also with Canada’s Department of Foreign Affairs for 7 years.
 He also led the Middle East Security and Arms Control Project at the Stockholm International Peace Research Institute (SIPRI) in Sweden in the 1990s.
 Peter leads problem-solving dialogues around the world and has published what is widely regarded as the standard text in the field, and also publishes regularly in leading journals in the field.

 Charlotte Côté started at the Ottawa Dialogue in January 2019 as a Research Assistant.
 She graduated with Honors from the University of Ottawa in Conflict Studies and Human Rights and intends on pursuing post-graduate studies in Conflict Mediation.
 She worked 4 years for the Library of Parliament and was a journalist concurrently for 2 years.
 Since 2013, she has been part of many non-profit initiatives in Canada and abroad.
-She has participated in a wide range of national dialogues, currently working in her free time on a podcast encouraging collective introspection on the issues of racial inequalities, colonialism, and white privilege in Canada.
+She has participated in a wide range of national dialogues, and is producing a podcast encouraging collective introspection on the issues of racial inequalities, colonialism, and white privilege in Canada.

 Laura O’Connor is a Project Assistant at Ottawa Dialogue.
 She is currently pursuing her undergraduate degree in Political Science and Communication at the University of Ottawa.
 She speaks fluent French and English, and is studying Spanish.
 Laura is heavily involved in a number of local non-profits, focusing on gender equality & education.
 Prior to Ottawa Dialogue, Laura worked as a legal assistant at both an immigration law firm, and a prison law firm.
 She aspires to complete further studies in International Relations and Track Two Diplomacy, and is particularly interested in the role of women & health in conflict resolution.